Andrey Novakov

-Andrey Grishev Novakov, (Андрей Гришев Новаков; born 7 July 1988) is a Bulgarian politician who is currently serving as a Member of the European Parliament.
+Andrey Grishev Novakov (Андрей Гришев Новаков; born 7 July 1988) is a Bulgarian politician who is currently serving as a Member of the European Parliament.
 A member of the GERB party, which is affiliated with the European People's Party on a European level, he was previously a leader of a youth wing of his party.

-His work is concentrated in 4 priorities: EU funding instruments and simplification of EU funding; European Fund for Strategic Investments; youth employment (Youth Guarantee); EU Budget and Budgetary control.
-He is the initiator and creator of the programme for youth entrepreneurship A.L.E.C.O.
-(Achieving Leadership, Entrepreneurship and Collaboration Opportunities).
-He takes the place of Tomislav Donchev, who became Vice-Prime Minister in the second government of GERB in Bulgaria.
-Novakov is a member of the Committee on Regional Development, substitute-member of the Committee on Budgets and the Committee on budgetary control.
-He is a laureate of the Forbes magazine ranking "30 under 30" for most successful young people in section "Politics".
+His work is concentrated in four priorities: EU funding instruments and simplification of EU funding, European Fund for Strategic Investments, youth employment (Youth Guarantee), EU Budget and Budgetary control.
+Novakov is the initiator and creator of the programme for youth entrepreneurship ALECO.
+He replaces Tomislav Donchev, who became vice-prime-minister in the second government of GERB in Bulgaria.
+Novakov is a member of the Committee on Regional Development, substitute member of the Committee on Budgets and Committee on budgetary control.
+He is a laureate of the Forbes magazine, being ranked 30 under 30 for most successful young people in Politics section.

-On 4 June 2015 he was elected co-chair of the Commission on Sustainable Development in the scope of EUROLAT.
-On 6 October 2015 the European Parliament approves his report "Novakov", as a result of which Bulgaria receives financial assistance amounting to €6,377,000 in order to cope with the consequences of floods and the severe winter in the same year.
+On 4 June 2015, Novakov was elected co-chairman of the Commission on Sustainable Development in the scope of EUROLAT.
+On 6 October, the European Parliament approves his report, as a result of which Bulgaria receives financial assistance amounting to €6,377,000 to cope with the consequences of floods and the severe winter in the same year.

-Andrey Novakov is also an author of the report for the allocation of €380,000 for technical assistance to the largest EU fund in support of people who have lost their job – the European Globalisation Adjustment Fund.
+Novakov is also an author of the report for the allocation of €380,000 for technical assistance to the largest EU fund in support of people who have lost their job – the European Globalisation Adjustment Fund.

-Biography

-Andrey Novakov was born in Pazardzhik, but grew up in the village of Mominia Klisura, where he studied until his seventh grade in the Primary School of St. "Kliment of Ohrid".
-He completed his secondary education in the Professional High School of Electrotechnics and Automatics (former "Kirov") in Sofia with profile "Power plants, networks and systems".
-After that Andrey Novakov moved to Blagoevgrad, where he studied in parallel two majors in Southwest University "Neofit Rilski".
-In 2011 he acquired a bachelor's degree in "Public Administration", where during the course of his education he studied management and management technologies, theory of governance, local governance etc. In 2014 he acquired a master's degree in "Law" and specialized in the field of legal sciences.
+Early life

-In November 2014 he specialized in the United States of America within a program for young leaders from around the world, which included a placement in the US State Department and the Pentagon.
+Born in Pazardzhik Novakov acquired a master's degree in law and specialized in the field of legal sciences in 2014.
+Later that November, he also specialised in the United States of America within a program for young leaders from around the world, which included a placement in the US State Department and the Pentagon.